qnguyen8084/M5_A3_SOLID_ALMS/SOLID_ESSAY.md

 dependency inversion principle.

 The entirety of the project was not refactored completely to adhere to SOLID principles.
 I think I may have already breached the threshold of complexity with some portions of the code.
+I think the last part I may be missing is completely separating the logic between the database and console operations.

+Overall, the project functions like it did before with the added search functionality to search member by name, book by title, loan by loan id, improved error handling for invalid user input, more modularized, more decoupled, and more adaptive code while also adhering to SOLID design principles.